-Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS) plus extra potential funding in Wales
+Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 The UK Government has said that “the Boiler Upgrade Scheme from April 2022 is to encourage homeowners to install low carbon heating systems, and that the Grant will help homeowners to overcome the upfront cost of low carbon heating technologies.”

-- 4. If the walls of the property are cavity walls, then they must be insulated.
+- 1. If the walls of the property are cavity walls, then they must be insulated.
+This should be free.
 There are allowable exceptions.

-- 5. If there is a loft space which is assessible, then it must be insulated.
+- 2. If there is a loft space which is accessible, then it must be insulated.
+This could be free.

 When will the Boiler Upgrade Scheme Wales start?